KrutzOtrem/Shin-s-Overlays/README.md

 Although I’ll continue updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
 The menu design is inspired by CRTs, and each emulator overlay is crafted from original console samples—but reimagined with a modern colors palettes that suits the overall theme.

 I know this style won’t suit everyone, so I’ll also be creating other designs and color palettes, along with matching backgrounds to go with them.
-I'll also include the vanilla versions in case you’d prefer not to match the overlay with your theme.
+I'll also include the *Vanilla* version in case you’d prefer not to match the overlay with your theme.
 All overlays include a depth effect that probably took me longer to perfect than it should have.
 I didn’t make separate versions without it, but if you're not a fan, feel free to DM me and I’ll send you a set without the effect.

 ## Preview